atlassian-labs/react-resource-router/docs/router/configuration.md

 ];
 ```

+You can also mark a path param as optional by using the `?` suffix.
+For example, if you want to make the `userId` param optional, you would do so like this `'/user/:userId?'`.

 ## History

 You must provide a `history` instance to the router.
 Again, this will feel familiar to users of `react-router`.
 Here is how to do this